KakapoCode/HTML-Notes-Parser/README.md

 After finding the file, it will parse it looking for chunks of text between brackets {Like this}

 It will then replace the brackets with a specified HTML tag.
-For instance, if <div> is specified, {Like this} will become <div>Like this</div>

 The goal is to do this WITHOUT using String.Replace functionality.
 I must parse and replace the strings manually.